-Using data collected from “tens of thousands” of loan applicants, Earnest calculated how much Lyft drivers and other workers in the shared economy earned on a monthly basis.
+Back in 2017 Earnest calculated how much Lyft drivers and other workers in the shared economy earned on a monthly basis using data collected from “tens of thousands” of loan applicants.
 Driving for Lyft brings in a mean average of $377, with median earnings standing at $210.

 This compares relatively favourably against other sharing economy companies.
 This should not necessarily be read positively or negatively, as the nature of the sharing economy means that earnings will vary on an individual basis, dependent on a number of factors, not limited to, but perhaps most pertinently, hours worked in the case of Lyft.